Can I claim flight compensation for bad weather

 Your rights are similar to flights cancelled with less than a week’s notice.
 However, the delay times vary slightly with regards to compensation.

 - Up to 1,500km: if your replacement flight leaves more than two hours early, you could claim €125.
 If the flight arrives more than four hours late, you could claim €250.

-- Between 1,500 and 3,500km or over 1,500km and between two EU states: if your replacement flight leaves more than two hours early, you could claim €200.
+- Between 1,500 and 3,500km or over 1,500km and between two EU states or the EU and UK: if your replacement flight leaves more than two hours early, you could claim €200.
 If it arrives more than four hours late, you could claim €400.